envitronicslab/CWSI_Function/README.md

 # Calculation of Theoretical CWSI in Real-Time
 This repository provides required functions to calculate theoretical valaues for CWSI, actual transpiration (Ta) and potential transpiration (Tp) using microclimate data and surface canopy temperatures.
 The functions are currently calibrated for apple trees, however, they can be modified and/or re-calibrated to work with other fruit trees or crops.
 Obviously, any change to the equations needs to take the plant physiology into consideration.

-The euations are extracted from the following research papers:
+The equations are extracted from the following research papers:
 1) Osroosh et al., 2015.
 Estimating actual transpiration of apple trees based on infrared thermometry.
 J. Irri Drain Eng., 141(8): 04014084.
 [Link to article](https://ccda4084-320d-4212-92c7-12721a347519.filesusr.com/ugd/b17667_e0d580341d4745d6b61b51f5c1cf90da.pdf)
 2) Osroosh et al., 2015.
 Estimating potential transpiration of apple trees using theoretical non-water-stressed baselines.
 J. Irri Drain Eng., 141(9): 04015009.
 [Link to article](https://ccda4084-320d-4212-92c7-12721a347519.filesusr.com/ugd/b17667_1b59dd5c23fc476384621b855555d9c7.pdf)
 3) Osroosh et al., 2016.
 Daylight crop water stress index for continuous monitoring of water status in apple trees.
 Irri Science, 34(3): 209–219.[Link to article](https://ccda4084-320d-4212-92c7-12721a347519.filesusr.com/ugd/b17667_10f416167c4048a2b1d59b3f3d8cd75a.pdf)